mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 Download R for your specific version of macOS using one of the following links:

 - For macOS El Capitan (10.11.x) up to and including macOS Mojave (10.14.x): [R 3.6.3 (ca. 77 MB,  *regular* 64-bit)](https://cloud.r-project.org/bin/macosx/R-3.6.3.nn.pkg)
-- For macOS High Sierra (10.13.x) and higher, including macOS Catalina (10.15.x): [R 4.0.2  (ca. 84 MB, *notarized* 64-bit)](https://cloud.r-project.org/bin/macosx/R-4.0.2.pkg)
+- For macOS High Sierra (10.13.x) and higher, including macOS Catalina (10.15.x): [R 4.0.3  (ca. 85 MB, *notarized and signed* 64-bit)](https://cloud.r-project.org/bin/macosx/R-4.0.3.pkg)

 ## Installation
 For installing R on macOS follow these steps:

-1. Open the downloaded file, either **R-3.6.3.nn.pkg** or **R-4.0.2.pkg** depending or your version of macOS (as explained above).
+1. Open the downloaded file, either **R-3.6.3.nn.pkg** or **R-4.0.3.pkg** depending or your version of macOS (as explained above).
 This file will most likely reside in Finder > Downloads (shortcut: &#8997;&#8984;L).
 The file can more easily be found by switching into List view (shortcut: &#8984;2).
 To switch to Icon view use the shortcut: &#8984;1.
 The installer package will resemble the image displayed below (text underneath may differ!).
 ![R installer package icon.](1-r-installer-package-icon.png)
 2. The installler will start and display the introduction as shown below.
 Click the ‘Continue’ button to proceed.
 ![R installer introduction.](2-r-installer-intro.png)